 Support Types: Available supports are most commonly based on either silica gel or polymeric materials.

 Technique: Improved resolution often results from chaining columns together with the same pore size.
 A broader range of molecules can often be separated using multiple columns with differing pore volumes together (very common in GPC applications).
 Single "Mixed Pore" columns are also available from many manufacturers which allow a wide range of molecular weights to be screened, though often at reduced resolution.
 It is important to make sure that there is no interaction between the stationary phase used and the solute employed to transport the sample.
 This will insure that the only mechanism being used is size exclusion.

 Misc.
-Notes: For silica based supports, strong salt buffers are often employed.
+Notes: (1) As the mode of chromatography is based on "size", achieving acceptable K prime values for retention are not applicable.
+(2) For silica based supports, strong salt buffers are often employed.
 You must insure proper miscibility of the sample and mobile phase at all times.
 Be sure and flush the system of all buffers at the end of each day.
 This is critical and not an optional step if you want to maintain the chromatography hardware.
-Salt crystals can be corrosive to the steel used in these system and can cause damage to the pump, injector and other components if not washed out.
+Salt crystals can be corrosive to the steel used in these system and may result in damage to the pump, injector and other components if not flushed out.
 Use a flushing solution that is similar to your mobile phase, but without the buffer.
-If you see any salt crystals forming on the instrument, then you have not been flushing the system down properly.
+If you see any salt crystals forming on the instrument, then you have not been flushing the system down properly, or often enough.
 Salt should never be visible on the outside of the instrument.